runrig-coop/hedgerows/index.md

 days before.
-On the other hand, the _2nd Declaration of La Realidad_ was Marcos' valediction to the 42 delegates and roughly 5,000 other activists and journalists who came from around the world to the "First Intercontinental Encounter for Humanity and Against Neoliberalism," held the jungle environs of Chiapas, Mexico on August 3, 1996.
+On the other hand, the _2nd Declaration of La Realidad_ was Marcos' valediction to the 42 delegates and roughly 5,000 other activists and journalists who came from around the world to the "First Intercontinental Encounter for Humanity and Against Neoliberalism," held in the Lacandon Jungle of Chiapas, Mexico on August 3, 1996.

 Marcos called for "a collective network" of resistance against neoliberalism, linking  activists from all parts of the globe in these early days of the World